Sanket-116/Auto_Certificate_Ganerating_Emailing/README.md

 # Auto_Certificate_Ganerator_mailSender
-this is for GDSC Cloud jam - Certificate Allocation
+this repo is for GDSC Cloud jam - Certificate Allocation